unum-cloud/ustore/README.md

 Our **vertical scaling**, however, **is the best in the industry**.
 Even with just a single node, in a 2U chassis in 2022, we can quickly get 24x 16 TB of NVMe storage connected to 2x CPU sockets, totaling 384 TB of space, capable of yielding ~120 GB/s of read throughput, out of which, ~70 GB/s our in-house engine can already sustain.
-With NVMe-oF, this can scale horizontally to Petabytes of low-latency storage served through 200 GBit/s Mellanox Infiniband fibers!
+With NVMe-oF, this can scale horizontally to Petabytes of low-latency storage served through 200 GBit/s [Mellanox][mellanox] InfiniBand fibers!
-Combining it with the numerous features above and GPU acceleration, one can get an all-one Data Lake with the feel of Pandas, Rapids speed, Hadoop scale, and Postgres consistency.
+Combining it with the numerous features above and GPU acceleration, one can get an all-one Data Lake with the feel of [Pandas][pandas], [Rapids][rapids] speed, [Hadoop][hadoop] scale, and [Postgres][postgres] consistency.

 ### Engines